 The Giving Tree

 A book that should be on every child’s bookshelf, this poignant classic by Shel Silverstein reminds us to be grateful.

 These are our current favorite picture books about being thankful.
-I hope you’ve been inspired to pick one up and read it with a child you’re thankful for.
-I would be grateful if you pinned this post and shared it with others.
+I hope you’ve been inspired to pick one up and read it with a child.